 5. Stick to One Method

 There are so, so many sleep training methods out there and parents usually gravitate towards one they feel most comfortable.
 But when you’re a few days in and it doesn’t seem like it’s working, it’s easy to want to switch.
-Try your best to pick one method and stick to it.
+Whether it’s an official sleep training method (we aren’t advocating for a specific one) or just a routine that you’ve found, try your best to pick one method and stick to it.
 Switching from the no tears method to the cry it out method is going to be very confusing for your baby, and may toss all your hard work out the window.

 6. Don’t Give Up

 We often think that getting a baby to sleep on their own is all up to the baby, but it’s just as hard, if not harder on mom and dad.
-It’s easy to feel guilty for letting your baby cry or fear they are scared or lonely.
+It’s easy to feel guilty for letting your baby cry (we aren’t talking about the “cry it out method” or letting your baby cry for hours) or fear they are scared or lonely.
 But don’t give up!
 This process does not usually happen overnight, but it’s only possible if you keep trying.
 Both you and your baby will be so happy you gave it a shot.